If you’ve been considering a new career or starting a side hustle to earn some extra money, you may have thought about becoming a real estate agent.

 Even then, you may have to make exceptions during negotiations.
 Be prepared.

 Real estate is a commission-only business.
-And commission-based based jobs are “feast or famine”.
+And commission-based jobs are feast or famine.

 You can — and will — go months without getting a paycheck.
-You’ll need to learn how to budget for variable income.
+You’ll need to learn how to budget on an irregular income.

-But unlike W-2 jobs, a commission-based job such as being a real estate agent or broker has a limitless income potential.
+But unlike W-2 jobs, a commission-based job like real estate agent or broker has limitless income potential.
 Some agents make over a million dollars a year.
 You get back in income what you put into it in effort and time.
-So how much can you really make?
-Commissions are typically paid by the property sellers and are negotiable by law.
-Some listing agents get 2.5 percent of the contract purchase price and offer out the same to buyer’s agents, but it varies.
-For example purposes we’ll use 2.5 percent.

 Then you’ll have your brokerage split (this is how the broker makes their money for letting you use their offices and branding).
 New agents typically have to give more to their brokers because they require more training.
 Let’s say you have a 70/30 split with your brokerage.
 That leaves you with $5,250.